adarsh-gupta101/Chat--dot/README.md

 ## Visit the Site

-Experience Chat Dot live by visiting [chat.adarsh-gupta.in](https://chat.adarsh-gupta.in).
+Experience Inquira live by visiting [chat.adarsh-gupta.in](https://chat.adarsh-gupta.in).

 ---